endatabas/endb-book/src/reference/http_api.md

 Bulk operations are possible by turning the `m` flag to `true`.
 Bulk operations are available to both named and positional parameters.
+The list of parameters supplied in bulk must be nested in an array.

 ```sh
 curl -d '{"q": "INSERT INTO products {name: :name};", "p": [{"name": "Soda"}, {"name": "Tonic"}], "m": true}' -H "Content-Type: application/json" -X POST http://localhost:3803/sql